 The work involved in the Green Healthcare Programme is primarily focused on the area of waste, in particular the three waste streams:

-Over 100 surveys have been carried out across 37 hospitals in Ireland and methodologies are now in place to undertake detailed Food Waste, Clinical Hospital Risk Waste, Recyclable & Mixed Residual Waste characterisation surveys.
+Over 50% of hospital beds in Ireland have been surveyed and methodologies are now in place to undertake detailed Food Waste, Clinical Hospital Risk Waste, Recyclable & Mixed Residual Waste characterisation surveys.

 In addition, the programme has touched on: